 Funding & Subsidies For Hearing Aid Purchases In Australia

 The Australian government’s Office of Hearing Services (OHS), provides world-class, subsidised audiology services to young people under the age of 26 and eligible patients (adults on an age, disability or veteran’s pension) through Australian Hearing voucher system.

 Hearing Aids are also considered an eligible medical expense by the Australian Tax Office (ATO).

-The Australian-based hearing loss consumers magazine Hearing HQ has also published a very useful and informative article called Hearing Aids – how to choose the right one?
-This article has been designed to help people with hearing loss work out what is the right kind of hearing aid from their hearing needs.
-They have also published an article that explains the real cost behind hearing aids.
+The Australian-based hearing loss consumers magazine Hearing HQ has also published a very useful and informative article on how to chose the right hearing aid.
+This article has been designed to help people with hearing loss work out what is the right kind of hearing aid for their hearing needs.
+They have also published another article that explains why they can be so expensive.

-If you want independent information to compare hearing aid brands, models and prices etc, HEARnet Online recommends posting a question on the Hearing Aid Forum or visiting the Hear It or the Hearing Aid Prices websites and read the user reviews, pricing information and comments for specific brands and models, so you can make an informed decision when buying a hearing aid.
+If you want independent information to compare hearing aid brands, models and prices etc, HEARnet Online recommends posting a question on the Hearing Aid Forum or visiting the Hear It website and read the user reviews, pricing information and comments for specific brands and models, so you can make an informed decision when buying a hearing aid.

 A list of hearing aid manufacturers active in Australia is provided below.